"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

-A trial looking at either pemetrexed or etoposide with cisplatin and radiotherapy for locally advanced non small cell lung cancer
+A trial of pemetrexed or etoposide with cisplatin and radiotherapy for locally advanced non small cell lung cancer (PROCLAIM)

 More about this trial

 Radiotherapy and chemotherapy are some of the usual treatments for non small cell lung cancer (NSCLC) if it is not possible to have surgery to remove it.

 Doctors didn’t know which combination of chemotherapy drugs worked best in this situation but it usually included a